westjinne/Linux-Server-Configuration/README.md

 And select the reigion.

 ### 10. Install and configure Apache to serve a Python mod_wsgi application
+If python is not installed,
+Use terminal: <code>sudo apt-get install python</code>
 Use terminal: <code>sudo apt-get install apache2</code>
 Use terminal: <code>sudo apt-get install libapache2-mod-wsgi</code>
 Use terminal: <code>sudo a2enmod wsgi</code>